Marius-Michel: Life

 Born in the former 1st arrondissement of Paris, he began his career in the workshop of his father Jean Michel (1821–1890), known as Marius-Michel père, a renowned gilder.
-He and his father set up a joint workshop with his father in 1876 at 15 Rue du Four in Paris.
+He and his father set up a joint workshop in 1876 at 15 Rue du Four in Paris.
 He won one of the first medals at the 1878 Exposition Universelle by leaving behind the fashion for pastiche and returning to ornamental decoration and floral motifs.
 He also brought engraved and incised leather back into fashion in France for the first time since the 16th century, working for figures such as Léon Conquet.

 In 1895 he was appointed to the école Estienne's advisory committee.
 He won first prize in the 1900 Exposition Universelle.
 He died at his home at 12 rue Pierre-Nicole in the 5th arrondissement of Paris in 1925 after entrusting his workshop to Georges Cretté seven years earlier.